davnicwil/pgmig/README.md

 - define migrations in SQL files
 - 1 file = 1 migration
-- you choose the migration files directory.
-Defaults to `migrations`.
+- you choose the migration files directory location.
 - migrations run in alphabetical filename order.
 Simplest scheme is `0001.sql, 0002.sql, 0003.sql` etc.
 - the content of a migration can't be changed after is has run
 - migrations are tracked in the database in a table you choose.
 Defaults to `_migrations`.